Illinois Institute of Technology Academic Campus: Initial development

 The oldest buildings were built for the Armour Institute, a technology school established in 1890 by Philip Danforth Armour and originally headed by Frank W. Gunsaulus.
 The campus originally consisted of five structures and was centered around Armour Avenue (now Federal Street) and 33rd Street on the South Side of Chicago, near the Plymouth Mission School, which P. D. Armour had helped found.
 It initially spanned 7 acre.

 The college first used some space in the Armour Flats, which P. D. Armour donated to the college in 1892.
 It also had space in the Armour Mission Building, built in 1886 at the southeast corner of Federal and 33rd streets.
-The Armour Institute's first purpose-built building, the Main Building, was financed by a $1.5 million gift from Armour.
+The Armour Institute then constructed its Main Building, financed by a $1.5 million gift from Armour.
 The college began holding classes in 1893, when the Main Building opened.
 This building was expanded to the south c.
 1900.
-Plans for an additional building was announced in 1901, following a gift from Armour's wife; this became Machinery Hall, completed in 1902.
+Plans for an additional building were announced in 1901, following a gift from Armour's wife; this became Machinery Hall, completed in 1902.
 The Armour Flats were largely razed in 1918, but parts of that building survived another half-century.